 RNIB is very proud to work with the Booker Prize Foundation to ensure shortlisted titles in the Booker Prize are available in accessible formats for everyone to enjoy.

-The Booker Prize established in 1969 as a literary prize awarded annually for the best original novel written in English and published in the UK.
+The Booker Prize was established in 1969 as a literary prize awarded annually for the best original novel written in English and published in the UK.
 In 2005, The Booker International Prize was created to award writers bi-annually in recognition of a body of work rather than one title.

 RNIB has worked with the Booker Prize Foundation for over a decade to ensure that some of the year’s best novels are made available to blind and partially sighted people.
-Book titles are not always automatically produced in alternative reading formats such as audio, large print or braille, which means people with sight loss often have to wait longer to get hold of the latest and most popular books.
+Book titles are not always automatically produced in alternative reading formats such as audio or braille, which means people with sight loss often have to wait longer to get hold of the latest and most popular books.

 We work with the Booker Prize Foundation to make sure the shortlisted titles in the Booker Prize are produced in all formats as close to the shortlist announcement as possible.
 The Booker Prize Foundation funds the production of the shortlisted titles in braille and audio (Talking Books), making the titles available to over 50,000 members of RNIB Library.